lightly-ai/lightly/docs/source/docker/advanced/load_model_from_checkpoint.rst

 Load Model from Checkpoint
 ==========================

-The Lightly worker can be used to :ref:`train a self-supervised model on your data. <training-a-self-supervised-model>` Lightly saves the weights of the model after training to a checkpoint file in :code:`output_dir/lightly_epoch_X.ckpt`.
+The Lightly Worker can be used to :ref:`train a self-supervised model on your data. <training-a-self-supervised-model>` Lightly Worker saves the weights of the model after training to a checkpoint file in :code:`output_dir/lightly_epoch_X.ckpt`.
 This checkpoint can then be further used to, for example, train a classifier model on your dataset.
 The code below demonstrates how the checkpoint can be loaded: